komodorio/docs/docs/Learn/Helm.md

 ## Helm Actions

 Supported actions for charts:
-- Upgrade - will only appear when a repository containing the chart is configured for the relevant cluster.
+- Change version - will only appear when a repository containing the chart is configured for the relevant cluster.
 You’ll be able to select either a newer or older version of that chart.
 <img src="./img/helm-upgrade.png" width="450">